kiemaBruce/alx-low_level_programming/0x0C-more_malloc_free/README.md

 - If n is greater or equal to the length of s2 then the entire string s2 is used.
 - If NULL is passed, it is treated as an empty string.
+## 2-calloc.c
+- Allocates memory for an array using malloc.
+- Prototype: void *_calloc(unsigned int nmemb, unsigned int size);
+- The _calloc function allocates memory for an array of nmemb elements of size bytes each and returns a pointer to the allocated memory.
+- The memory is set to zero.
+- If nmemb or size is 0, then _calloc returns NULL.
+- If malloc fails, then _calloc returns NULL.